xh/toolbox/README.md

 environment: Development
 serverURL: http://localhost

-# The following is for use in early runs of the project before you have granted roles to any users,
+# The following are for use in early runs of the project before you have granted roles to any users,
-  in cases where Auth0 isn't acting as expected, or you're hosting the app on a device.
+# or in cases where Auth0 isn't acting as expected, or you're hosting the app on a device.
-# This user will be granted the role needed (HOIST_ROLE_MANAGER) to grant access to other users.
+# The bootstrapAdminUser will be available for forms based login and will be granted the role
-# Note that this is only available in local development mode via the bootstrapLogin app that you'll
+# needed (HOIST_ROLE_MANAGER) to grant access to other users.
-  have to navigate to from the address bar on load.
+useOAuth: false
 bootstrapAdminUser: yourusername@example.com
 bootstrapAdminPassword: "your password"